apache/cordova-docs/docs/en/edge/cordova/notification/notification.prompt.md

 Android Quirks
 ----------------------

-- Android supports up to a maximum of 3 buttons.
-Additional button labels over 3 are ignored.
+- Android supports a maximum of three buttons, and ignores any more than that.
-- On Android 3.0 and later, the buttons will be displayed in reverse order for devices using the Holo theme.
+- On Android 3.0 and later, buttons are displayed in reverse order for devices that use the Holo theme.